Neuroendocrine Cancer – Ronny Allan’s Group – how to use it

 The Detailed Rules

-Every new joiner will be tagged into a welcome post within 7 days of joining.
-You will then have another opportunity to read the full group rules which will be linked to this welcome post – click here to see and read these again.
+Due to these Facebook limitations, every new joiner will be tagged into a welcome post within 7 days of joining.
+You will then have another opportunity to read the full group rules which will be linked to this welcome post via this guidance – click here to see and read these again.
+The owner will also re-publish the group rules once a month.
+Please note these rules are tweaked now and then.
+Major updates will be reposted in the group, in-between monthly reminders if necessary.

 We are receiving unwanted posts due to Facebook instigated ‘new member introduction prompts’.
 Our rules do not allow you to post these.
 The prompt tends to be something like “I’d like to introduce myself and share a picture I took”.
 There are other variations on that theme, all controlled by Facebook.
 My research indicates that people running large groups are up in arms against Facebook for rolling this feature out without the ability for admins to turn it off.
 There is no need to add a post that has no other meaning than “thanks for letting me join” or “Here’s a picture I took” as soon as you are admitted – this type of post can clog up the feed.
 If you get a ‘new member introduction prompt from Facebook, please skip past it.

-Please take the time to read these rules, it will help ensure your posts will be approved and ensure your contribution to the group remains within these rules and in the spirit of what this group is about.
+Please take the time to read these rules, it will help ensure your posts will be approved and ensure your contribution to the group remains within these rules.
+Clearly most rules are subjective and not 100% objective but administration staff always consult each other in borderline cases and decisions will be made on whether a post or comment is within the spirit of what this group is about.

 Inviting Others